 These are the cookies that we use:

 Digital Asset Services Ltd (trading as Coincover) is registered in England and Wales under company number 11356137 and its registered office is at Capital Building, Tyndall Street, Cardiff, CF10 4AZ.
-It is an Appointed Representative (FRN: 829262) of HPIG Services Limited, an independent and fully authorised intermediary regulated by the Financial Conduct Authority.
+Coincover is registered with the Financial Conduct Authority.